18F/handbook/docs/09-security/incident-response-checklist.md

 *This is a short, actionable checklist for the* **Incident Commander** *(IC) and* **Responders** *to follow during incident response.
 It's a companion to the [Incident Response Plan](incident-response-plan.md) where you can find the full details of each step.*

+## Step 0: Applicability

+**Note:**  This Incident Response Plan applies only to systems for which CivicActions has negotiated and defined Incident Response/Contingency Plan (IRCP) operations.
+Each IRCP-managed system will have a specific, tailored version of this Incident Response Plan or in some cases a completely unique Incident Response Plan will be developed.
+All CivicActions employees are aware of the procedures outlined herein.

 ## Step 1: *Breathe*

 * No one's life is in danger.